mraj555/DataPlex/README.md

 ## 📋 **Overview**

-**DataPlex** is a collection of sleek, command-line applications built with Python for managing contacts, student grades, movies, weather data, and data visualization.
+**DataPlex** is a comprehensive collection of sleek, command-line applications built with Python for managing contacts, student grades, movies, weather data, and data visualization.
 Each application provides a simple yet powerful interface with persistent storage and intuitive user experiences.

 ## 🎯 **Applications Overview**